Give 1st- and 2nd-year students a powerful boost with spatial visualization training

 Spatial visualization skills (SVS), particularly the ability to visualize in three dimensions, are vital to engineering and other STEM disciplines.
 They’re critical for student retention, and because practicing and improving these skills impacts different student populations differently, they play an important role in achieving student equity.

 The webinar recording and several related resources are now available online.
-If you missed this important session, want to hear it again, or share it with colleagues, take advantage of this online access!

 You may be wondering how it’s possible to marshal the commitment and resources to provide SVS training for at-risk students.
 According to Jackie Sullivan, co-director of the CU-Boulder program, “We decided that the literature was so clear on this.
 This was an issue of broadening participation.
 Look what we spend on recruiting women students, look at the money we hemorrhage when we lose these talented young women from our pool of future engineers.
 For us, it was a societal imperative.”